 The Digital Greenhouse welcomes people of all ages to use our facilities and attend events hosted at the premises.
-Any users and guests under the age of 16 are required to be accompanied by a responsible adult at all times.
-The Digital Greenhouse takes no responsibility for users under 16 on the premises at any time.
+Any users and guests under the age of 18 are required to be accompanied by a responsible adult at all times, unless registered student members.
+The Digital Greenhouse takes no responsibility for users under 18 on the premises at any time.

-If training sessions for under-16s are provided on the premises by third-party providers, it is the responsibility of the provider to ensure they have the relevant certification for working alone with children or to ensure that they are supervised by a responsible adult.
+The Digital Greenhouse follows the policies as defined by the Guernsey Youth Commission when working with young people and vulnerable adults.
+If training sessions for under-18s are provided on the premises by third-party providers, it is the responsibility of the provider to ensure they also follow these policies and can demonstrate proof that they have the relevant certification for working alone with children.
 The Digital Greenhouse takes no responsibility for ensuring these measures have been undertaken.

 Independent advice from the Guernsey Vetting Bureau (GVB) has been applied in drafting this policy.
 If external training providers or the parents/guardians of under-16s would like more information about the requirements, please contact the GVB directly on 01481 741422 or at email@example.com